19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Telepathy.md

 | Range    | 30 feet                                             |
 | Domains  | [Air](../../Spell%20Domains/Air.md)              |

 You can communicate telepathically with any creatures within range for the duration.
-You don't need to share a language to share thoughts.
+You don't need to share any [Languages](../../../../Player%20Characters/Ancenstries/Languages/Languages.md) to share thoughts.

 This communication is vulnerable to scrying.